arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/index.md

 weight: 40
 ---

 Even with careful planning and preparation, unexpected issues can sometimes arise when working with technology or completing complex tasks.
-This module provides examples of common troubleshooting scenarios to issues reported to AWS support, along with step-by-step guidance on how to diagnose and resolve the problems.
+This module provides examples of common troubleshooting scenarios to issues reported to AWS Support, along with step-by-step guidance on how to diagnose and resolve the problems.

 Keep in mind that we will use previous concepts from the other chapters while going through each scenario.

-### These are the scenarios covered in this module
+### These are the scenarios covered in this module:

 - **AWS Load Balancer Controller**
 - **Node not ready (Coming soon)**